segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 #### Which Google destination should I use?

 If your Google Measurement ID starts with a G, you are using G-Codes from Google Analytics 4, and should consider using [Segment's upcoming Google Analytics 4 destination](/docs/connections/destinations/catalog/google-analytics/ga4-plans/).

-If you are using GA4, you can still [create a Universal Analytics account](https://support.google.com/analytics/answer/10269537), which you can use with the current Google Analytics destination.
+Although GA4 is now the default when you create a new property, you can still [create a Universal Analytics property](https://support.google.com/analytics/answer/10269537).
+You can use a UA property with the current Google Analytics destination.

 Different Measurement IDs begin with different prefixes, which indicate which Google destination you should use.